Samsung/tizen-docs/docs/application/dotnet/index.md

   [TizenFX API](api/overview.md) allows applications to call into platform-specific functionality from the shared code.
 This functionality enables Xamarin.Forms applications to do things a native application can do, without causing the portable part of the application to become littered with operating system-specific details.

   TizenFX supports C# APIs, which expose Tizen-specific features such as Tizen application framework, account management, location services, media services, and connectivity.

+  TizenFX API provides NUI library for implementing GUI in both 2d and 3d modes.
+NUI is optimized for speed and low resource usage and may be used in wearables, tvs and mobile platforms.

 ### Visual Studio Tools for Tizen